 Day 1 – 2: Yogyakarta, Java

-The hippest city of Java, Yogyakarta, is a great start of your route through Indonesia.
-Visit Indonesia’s largest Hindu complex; Prambanan, the underground mosque, and Borobudur.
-Yogyakarta has an international airport and is connected to many transit airports like Kuala Lumpur or Singapore.
+The hippest city of Java, Yogyakarta, is a great start to your route through Indonesia.
+Visit Indonesia’s largest Hindu complex, Prambanan, the underground mosque, and Borobudur.
+Yogyakarta has an international airport and is connected to many transit airports like Kuala Lumpur and Singapore.
+Discover all the best things to do in Yogyakarta here.

 Day 3: Train to Malang